The David S. Pumpkins Halloween Special: Voice Cast

+Before Dinklage was cast as Narrator/Adult Kevin, Pete Holmes, Chris Parnell, Jon Cryer, Eric McCormack, Bob Saget, and Zachary Levi were all considered.

 Production

 The character David S. Pumpkins was created for the October 22, 2016, episode of season 42 of Saturday Night Live, hosted by Hanks.
 The sketch "Haunted Elevator (featuring David S. Pumpkins)" became widely shared, with over 10 million views on YouTube.
 The staff noted that the character was particularly popular with children leading to the idea of an animated special.
 In writing the special the team sought to keep the mystery of the character that was present in the original sketch, with Day noting "There was talk about David Pumpkins’s universe, but we thought his appeal was in, the less you know about him, the better."

 NBC announced on September 28, 2017, that The Halloween Special was in the works.
 Hanks also hinted earlier that he would reprise his role as Pumpkins by posting an image of the front of the script on social media.
-It was produced by SNL creator Lorne Michaels and animated by Bento Box Entertainment with a score by Mark Mothersbaugh, and it was written by Day, Moynihan, and Seidell.
+It was produced by SNL creator Lorne Michaels and animated by Bento Box Entertainment with a score by Mark Mothersbaugh.
+It was written by Day, Moynihan, and Seidell.